Academic Catalog

 3.0 hours lecture

 Historical survey of the Kumeyaay Nation from 1846 to the present.
 Focus will be on Kumeyaay perspectives of Kumeyaay and non-Kumeyaay cultures, creation of Kumeyaay reservations, Mission Indian Federation, Public Law 83-280, Indian self-determination, Indian Gaming Regulatory Act, contemporary tribal governments, landmark Indian Gaming court cases, and an overview of laws pertaining to Native Americans in the United States.
 Special emphasis will be given to contemporary issues affecting the Kumeyaay Nation and Kumeyaay tribal governments, including socioeconomic deficits, tribal sovereignty, blood quantum, tribal enrollment, demographic challenges, language loss and acquisition, historical trauma, and the growing equity gaps among tribes without casinos.
-Also listed as KUMEY 129.
-Not open to students with credit in KUMEY 129.
-(AA/AS GE, CSU, CSU GE, IGETC, UC)
+Also listed as KUMY 129.
+Not open to students with credit in KUMY 129.
+(CSU/UC) (AA/AS-D, CSU-D, IGETC-4)

 HIST-130